warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Flag: `CSCTF{geometry_dash_d0895c120d671b}`

 We were given a Geometry custom level file to investigate.
-Reading online about this file, it seems that there was a way to decrypt the file into a readable format instead of gibberish.
-Using this [website](https://gdccdated.glitch.me/index.xhtml), the file was decrypted and analyzed.
+Reading online about this file, it seems that there was a way to decrypt the file into a readable format using this [website](https://gdccdated.glitch.me/index.xhtml).
 Several key values could be identified, but the value that stood out the most was `CSCTFa52de5` that might suggest a level name or user name.

 ![flag2](/assets/posts/cyberspacectf2024/flag2.png)